Real Estate

 Some types of property in Mexico, especially rural or semi-rural properties —and some that are quite desirable— are only available for purchase under Agrarian terms, and while this type of property transfer gives you possession, it does not offer legal title.

-Read more about buying and having property without title deed in Mexico
+Read more about buying, having, and selling property without title deed in Mexico

 Title insurance for your Mexican property